TanStack/router/docs/guide/search-params.md

   - Refresh your app or navigate back and forth between pages without losing their state
 - Developers should be able to easily:
   - Add, remove or modify state in the URL with the same great DX as other state managers
-  - Easily validate search params coming from the URL a format and type that is safe for their application to consume
+  - Easily validate search params coming from the URL in a format and type that is safe for their application to consume
   - Read and write to search params without having to worry about the underlying serialization format

 ## JSON-first Search Params